cwensel/cascading/README.txt

 Knowns Issues:

-  There are currently one known scalability issues that are currently being resolved.

-   * Large co-groupings will fail if there is insufficient memory.

   There is one current limitation that will be resolved:

    * With an Every -> Every chain, the second Every cannot reference a field created by the previous.